What is wrong with the object paradigm ?

 What I call categoric paradigm is a way of doing OOP in some functional languages like Haskell, but also Rust.
 Up to a certain amount it can also be done in D.

 The main idea is that types remain types (aggregated data), functions and procedure remain procedures.
 Sets of procedures can be regrouped together in a typeclass definition.
 A typeclass (it’s a mathematical class) definition is similar to a java interface.
 Types that become instances of this typeclass should implement its methods, but the main difference is that the belonging of a type T to a given typeclass C can be stated independently of the typeclass definition and of the type definition.
-In rust, typeclass are named trait.
-Types are types (as they are in C) and the link between them, the instanciation of the trait of a type can be done independently of the definition of the trait and of the definition of the type.
+In rust, typeclasses are named traits.
+Types are types (as they are in C) and the link between them, the instantiation of the trait for a type can be done independently of the definition of the trait and of the definition of the type.

-Here is bellow a short example from rust’s documentation4:
+Here is below a short example from rust’s documentation4:

 // # A Sheep object: